 The Mitzvah Project Teaching Artist Program (TMP-TAP)

-The Mitzvah Project-Teaching Artist Program (TMP-TAP) is a new venture to expand the reach and impact of The Mitzvah Project, an internationally recognized Holocaust/social justice-themed, theatrical-educational program for teens and young adults.
+The Mitzvah Project-Teaching Artist Program (TMP-TAP) is a venture that has expanded the reach and impact of The Mitzvah Project, an internationally recognized Holocaust/social justice-themed, theatrical-educational program for teens and young adults.

-In the summer of 2022, TMP-TAP began a talent search to identify and recruit several professional performing artists to expand the program’s presenter-roster from one (Grunwald) up to five.
-TMP-TAP has focused on recruiting performers descended from Holocaust survivors.
-Having a family connection to the Shoah will enable these artists to personalize their presentations and connect more deeply with their audiences, especially high school and college students.
+During the summer of 2022, TMP-TAP began a talent search to identify and recruit several professional performing artists to expand the program’s presenter-roster from one (Grunwald) up to four.
+TMP-TAP focused on recruiting performers descended from Holocaust survivors.
+Having a family connection to the Shoah enables these artists to personalize their presentations and connect more deeply with their audiences, especially high school and college students.

 Prospective teaching artists must be aligned with the The Mitzvah Project’s message of inclusion, tolerance, and equality; open to learning The Mitzvah Project’s approach; have strong communication skills, and a deep desire to reach and teach high school and college students.
 Candidate teaching artists will be considered irrespective of gender or sexual orientation.